 “Small Cowper Madonna” by Raphael

-Behind Mary and the Christ Child is a clear and bright day with a lake on the left in the background and on the right is a large impressive structure that looks like a Catholic church.
-Its dome and other structural elements are typical to Catholic architecture which all add to the atmosphere of religious divinity and grace.
+Behind Mary and the Christ Child is a clear and bright day with a lake on the left in the background, and on the right is a large impressive structure that looks like a Catholic church.
+Its dome and other structural elements are typical to Catholic architecture, which all add to the atmosphere of religious divinity and grace.
 It is not known precisely why the Small Cowper Madonna was painted.
 It was probably either a private commission or for the general art market.
 Images of the Madonna and Child were often given as wedding presents.
 It is widely thought that the church on the right-hand side of the painting is the church of San Bernardino, where Raphael was born and near where he grew up in Urbino.
 In this painting, Raphael expresses the influence of Leonardo in a broad, soft landscape.

 This painting is known as the “Small Cowper Madonna” because it was the smaller of the two Raphael Madonna paintings owned by the English collector Lord Cowper (1738 -1789).
 The Large Cowper Madonna is also known as the “Niccolini-Cowper Madonna” it is larger and depicts Mary and Child, against a darker blue sky.
-Cowper’s art collection absorbed a great deal of his time and money, and his most important possessions were the two Raphael Madonnas acquired in the late 1700s.
+Cowper’s art collection absorbed a great deal of his time and money, and his most valuable possessions were the two Raphael Madonnas acquired in the late 1700s.
 Today, both of these Raphael masterpieces are in the National Gallery of Art, Washington, D.C.

 Raphael was an Italian painter and architect of the High Renaissance.
 His work is admired for its clarity, ease of composition, and visual achievement of the Neoplatonic ideal of human grandeur.
 Together with Michelangelo and Leonardo da Vinci, he forms the traditional trinity of great masters of that period.

-Raphael’s career falls into three phases, his early years in Umbria, then a period of about four years (1504–1508) absorbing the artistic traditions of Florence, followed by his triumphant twelve years in Rome, working for two Popes and their associates.
+Raphael’s career falls into three phases, his early years in Umbria, then a period of about four years (1504–1508) absorbing the artistic traditions of Florence, followed by his successful twelve years in Rome, working for two Popes and their associates.

 Christ Child in Art